FarruhShahidi/Bitcoin-Prediction-with-Prophet/README.md

 # Bitcoin-Prediction-with-Prophet

-This  project shows how to use Facebook's prophet to predict bitcoin price.
+This  project shows how to use Facebook's Prophet to predict bitcoin price.

 For  installation refer to https://facebook.github.io/prophet/